 Impact of the stamp duty holiday

 This stamp duty holiday was originally set to end on 31st March 2021.
 As hoped, the considerable tax savings to be made proved to be a great incentive for people to buy properties and the market surged.
-Unfortunately, due to the increased demand and the continued issues with the pandemic, including the current lockdown, resources have become overstretched and thousands of completions have been delayed with no hope of being finalised by 31st March.
+Unfortunately, due to the increased demand and the continued issues with the pandemic, including the current lockdown, resources have become overstretched.
+Thousands of completions have been delayed with no hope of being finalised by 31st March.

 As a result of this, it was feared many buyers would withdraw from their transactions as they couldn’t afford to pay the higher SDLT rates.
 In property chains, prices would have to be renegotiated to offset the tax amounts that previously hadn’t been calculated for.